The Girl from Fano

 The Girl from Fano (Das Mädchen von Fanö) is a 1941 German drama film directed by Hans Schweikart and starring Brigitte Horney, Joachim Gottschalk and Gustav Knuth.
+It was shot at the Bavaria Studios in Munich and the Babelsberg Studios in Berlin and on location around Hiddensee.
+The film's sets were designed by the art directors Rudolf Pfenninger and Ludwig Reiber.
 The film is based on a novel by Günther Weisenborn and is set amongst the fishing community of the Danish island of Fanø.